 No matter the limits on eligibility inserted into the Bill, it would be impossible to contain who gets through that once bright line.
 Be it broad and including grievous and irremediable medical conditions, or be it narrow and limited to terminal illness, these criteria will not hold up for long.
 Pushes to expand the eligibility criteria will come swiftly and incessantly.
 Once the law has changed from a blanket prohibition against intentional killing to a law that allows it for a certain group of people, there would be no logical place to draw the line.

-In the Netherlands euthanasia and assisted suicide were once limited to the terminally ill.
-Then euthanasia was extended to newborns.
-Then it became possible to be euthanised for mental illness in the absence of a physical disease.
+In the Netherlands euthanasia and assisted suicide were once intended for the terminally ill.
+Then euthanasia was extended to newborns via the Groningen Protocol.
+Then it became acceptable to be euthanised for mental illness in the absence of a physical disease.
 And those with dementia, who could no longer consent to euthanasia, began to be euthanised.
 And the numbers of euthanasia for these conditions increased.
 All of this expansion has occurred without the original law changing.
+The way the law was applied changed over time.
 And now pushes are being made to allow euthanasia for those over the age of 70, who are simply “tired of life.”

 In Canada, the expansions in the categories of those eligible for euthanasia have occurred much faster than they did in the Netherlands.
 Only two years since legalisation being passed, interpretation of the requirement for natural death to be “reasonably foreseeable” has expanded in practice.
 And efforts to expand the law even further are making their way through the courts, with cases under way demanding euthanasia for nonterminal illness, disability, mental illness, dementia, and for children.